sumeetchhetri/shellb/README.md

 - some are targeted towards speed
 - etc etc

-The only reason for creating shellb was to have a minimal, clean, simple and concise build files, having worked with all the various build tools out there for [ffead-cpp](https://github.com/sumeetchhetri/ffead-cpp), managing the build files and keeping up with so many build files for a single project led to a thought which said the process should be easy and simple for anyone and the resulting build files should be small and self explanatory.<br/>This thought led to the idea of creating a tool which uses shell as the source language, shell is available everywhere and so the deployment would require no extra installation of any dependencies except a single script and the resulting build files would acahive the target of simplicity, conciseness and clarity.
+The only reason for creating shellb was to have a minimal, clean, simple and concise build files, having worked with all the various build tools out there for [ffead-cpp](https://github.com/sumeetchhetri/ffead-cpp), managing the build files and keeping up with so many build files for a single project led to a thought which said the process should be easy and simple for anyone and the resulting build files should be small and self explanatory.<br/>This thought led to the idea of creating a tool which uses bash as the source language, shell is available everywhere and so the deployment would require no extra installation of any dependencies except a single script and the resulting build files would acahive the target of simplicity, conciseness and clarity.

 Please understand that the tool does not claim to be fast, better or ready to handle every complex permutation of build deployments possible out there.<br/> But it does live upto its motto of being simple and concise, lets have a look at the table below for a simple/only comparison of build files for the project [ffead-cpp](https://github.com/sumeetchhetri/ffead-cpp)